 Test logins, staging accounts, company tools, and personal passwords all pile up.
 Pyalm Vault holds them securely and keeps them separated so the right credential is always one click away.

 Your master passphrase never leaves your device.
-It derives a key that encrypts every entry client-side with AES-GCM — the server only ever stores ciphertext it cannot read.
+It derives a key (PBKDF2-SHA256, 250k iterations) that encrypts every entry client-side with AES-256-GCM — the server only ever stores ciphertext it cannot read.

-Every credential is tagged Test or Real and grouped by Company.
-Jump to “Acme — Real” or “all Test accounts” in one click, with tabs, a company filter, and instant search.
+Every credential is tagged Test or Real and grouped by Company, with tags and favorites.
+Jump to “Acme — Real” or “all Test accounts” in one click — filtering happens client-side after decryption.

-A Manifest V3 extension gives you the vault beside your work: quick unlock, filtered lists, and one-click autofill into email/username and password fields on the active tab.
+A Manifest V3 extension gives you the vault beside your work: quick unlock, URL-matched entries floating to the top, and one-click autofill into login forms on the active tab.

 A Bitwarden-style split keeps the server blind: it authenticates you and stores ciphertext, but it never sees your passphrase or your data.